itspladd/itspladd.github.io/_drafts/bootcamp-postmortem.md

 I was already pretty familiar with most of these concepts, having dealt with basic programming structures since high school.
 They're the core building blocks of many programming languages.
 During this time, I felt like I breezed through the core work and the stretch work, often with plenty of time left in the day to relax.

 I also spent a fair amount of time assisting other students in my cohort.
-This course was intended for people of _any_ skill level, meaning some of my peers had never done any sort of coding before.
+The bootcamp is intended for people of _any_ skill level, meaning some of my peers had never done any sort of coding before.
 I wanted to try and use my existing experience to help anyone who asked!

 <aside class="aside-right">
   <img src="{{ site.baseurl }}{{ site.image_path }}/thumbs-up.jpg" />